 This summer, heat waves with scorching temperatures have hit communities nationwide, making an already hot summer even hotter.
 With high temps and heat waves in certain areas, it’s now more important than ever to protect yourself.

-For best practices and tips for maintaining healthy vision in the summer heat, talk to us at Sunrise Eye Care.”
+For best practices and tips for maintaining healthy vision in the summer heat, talk to us at Sunrise Specialty Lens & Dry Eye Institute.”

 How Can Heat Affect Vision?